 The Science programme at Massey High School covers a range of knowledge and practical skills that help students to understand what is going on in the world around them.
+Topics covered are: Science Skills, Matter, Energy and Light, Building Bodies, Papatūānuku, Ecology,

-Topics covered are: Science Skills, Matter, Energy and Light, The Body, Papatūānuku, Ecology, Elements, Magnetism and The Planets.
+Elements and The Planets.

-A mixture of written tests, practical assessments and project work throughout the course.
-All students sit an end of year exam at the end of the year.
+A mixture of written tests, practical assessments, and project work throughout the course.
+All students sit an exam at the end of the year.

-Highlighters, ruler, pencil and blue/black pens.
+Highlighters, ruler, pencil, and blue/black pens.